 Earth science is the study of the evolution of the Earth as a physical and biogeochemical system over the ca. 4.5 billion years of its existence.
 This introductory lecture/laboratory course encompasses two of the three main subdisciplines of the field of environmental science: geology and biogeochemistry.
 It will cover the structure, composition, and evolution of the Earth, the life it supports, and the physical and biogeochemical processes that govern the formation and behavior of the Earth's materials.
-Special attention will be paid to the new geological epoch into which we have recently entered: the Anthropocene.
+Special attention will be paid to the concept of the Anthropocene.
 Open to first-year students.
 No prerequisite.
 Offered Term 1.
 (SCI)